top of page

 • If you are concerned about cancer, it is okay to say so and ok to discuss how your provider is going to make sure you don't have cancer.

 • Your insurance may not allow a specific diagnostic test or treatment.
 Make sure that the recommendation being offered is what the provider thinks is best, rather than what the insurer wants.
 If not, ask the provider to fight the insurer to provide the care that they feel is most appropriate.
+Write a personal letter of appeal to your insurer using key words such as quality of life.

 6